sap-tutorials/Tutorials/tutorials/spa-create-forms/spa-create-forms.md

 These interactive forms can be created by just dragging and dropping the text elements and input fields to the canvas.
 Once a form has been created, it can then be used as process trigger to start the process or added as an approval step in the business process.

 Let us now explore how these different forms are created.
 In the steps below you will create 3 forms which will be used to:
-1. start the approval process
+1. Start the approval process
-2. send a task in the inbox of the business user for the approval
+2. Send a task in the inbox of the business user for the approval
-3. notify the requester for approval or rejection.
+3. Notify the requester for approval or rejection.

 ---